-Another persistent myth of Furman historians was that all decisions were grounded in the university's poverty-that campus moves, for example, were based solely in economic motives to "stay solvent."
-While it's true that funding was unstable, the first university president could marry into a wealthy plantation.
-A slave owner (South Carolina Baptist Convention president and future James C. Furman father-inlaw, Jonathan Davis) could build an entire campus in Winnsboro almost entirely from his immense wealth, and then the decision could be made to move to Greenville primarily due to the uncomfortable number of black people living in Winnsboro, according to the writings of Furman President William McGlothlin.
-In other words, much of Furman's history of movement and fundraising was racially-motivated, and nearly half of its antebellum wealth derived from slave labor-wealth that continues to build capacity for exploration and decision-making today.
+Another persistent myth of Furman historians was that all decisions were grounded in the university's poverty-that campus moves, for example, were based solely upon economic motives to "stay solvent."
+While it's true that funding was unstable, the first University President could through marriage gain a wealthy plantation.
+A slave owner (South Carolina Baptist Convention president and future James C. Furman father-inlaw, Jonathan Davis) could build an entire campus in Winnsboro almost entirely from his immense wealth, and then Furman could move away from Winnsboro due to the "larger proportion of white people" living in Greenville, according to the writings of Furman President William McGlothlin.
+In other words, much of Furman's history of movement and fundraising was racially motivated, and nearly half of its antebellum wealth derived from slave labor-wealth that continues to build capacity for exploration and decision-making today.